 - Be a current junior at the time of application.

-- Be 16 at the start of the program, June 23, 2018, and no more than 19 by the last day of instruction, August 18, 2018.
+- Be at least 16 at the start of the program, June 20, 2020, and no more than 19 by the last day, August 16, 2020.
 There are no exceptions to these age restrictions.

 - Be a resident of California.

-- Be receiving free or reduced lunch in their county’s public high school system or within the criteria for the California Department of Education’s Income Eligibility Guidelines for Reduced-Price Meals or Free Milk in Child Nutrition Programs for 2017–2018.
+- Be eligible or receiving free or reduced lunch in their county’s public high school system or within the criteria for the California Department of Education’s Income Eligibility Guidelines for Reduced-Price Meals or Free Milk in Child Nutrition Programs for 2019–2020.

 - IF YOU ARE NOT A NATIVE ENGLISH SPEAKER: Be able to verify fluency in the English language, using one of the methods described in the English Language Proficiency section.